dart-lang/dartdoc/README.md

 tools.
 We'll take the best ideas and implementations from our existing doc tools and fold them into this tool.

+Q: Can I help?

+A: Yes!
+Start by using the tool and filing issues and requests.
+If you want to contribute, check out the [issue tracker][issues] and see if there's an issue that you're passionate about.
+If you want to add a new feature that's not yet in the issue tracker, start by opening an issue.
+Thanks!

 ## Issues and bugs

 Please file reports on the [GitHub Issue Tracker][issues].